 Walnuts, hickories and pecans

 Foraging for wild foods such as walnuts, hickories and pecans is highly recommended as it is a rather easy task.
-During midfall, you will notice that these mast trees will start dropping their nuts, and it’s the perfect time to pick them.
+During midfall, you will notice that these mast trees will start dropping their nuts.
+It’s the perfect time to pick them.
 All you need is a heavy rock to crack the shell and you will be able to enjoy the tasty meat from the shell.
 Native Americans used to let the nuts age as they were transported over long distances.
 In fact, if you let them age for a few months, you will notice that the taste becomes mildly different than the one of the fresh nuts.

-The leaves of lamb’s quarters are coated by a white powder and this wild edible tends to always look dusty from afar.
+The leaves of lamb’s quarters are coated by a white powder.
+This wild edible tends to always look dusty from afar.
 It produces tiny green flowers that form in clusters on top of spikes, and the leaves resemble the shape of a goosefoot.
 The leaves are light green on the top and whitish underneath and are goosefoot or diamond shaped.
 The growing tips of leafy stems, leaves, bud clusters and seeds are all edible parts.
 Lamb’s quarters is best eaten either steamed or boiled.

-Sunflowers have been cultivated for thousands of years by Native Americans and they were often found in caves more than 200 years old.
+Sunflowers have been cultivated for thousands of years by Native Americans.
+They were often found in caves more than 200 years old.
 Here are just a few examples of wild sunflower varieties: Maximilian’s Sunflower, Giant Sunflower, Woodland Sunflower, Prairie Sunflower, Desert Sunflower and Jerusalem Artichoke.
 Sunflowers are easy to identify and you need to look for a bright yellow rays petals surrounding a brown central disk.
 The disk flowers go to seed in the fall and it’s the perfect time for foraging for wild foods such as wild sunflowers.
 Treat these plants as you would their cultivated counterparts.
 Roast the seeds and remove the shells before eating plain.
 Foraging for wild foods such as wild sunflowers is easy and there’s now way you could go wrong.

 During this time of year, the dogwood fruits are turning red and there’s a big competition for them.
 The squirrels love these fruits and when they start hitting the trees, it’s a clear signs that the fruits are ready for picking.
 Dogwoods have simple, untoothed leaves with the veins curving distinctively as they approach the leaf margins.
 Dogwood flowers have four parts.
 In many species, the flowers are borne separately in open (but often dense) clusters, while in various other species (such as the flowering dogwood), the flowers themselves are tightly clustered, lacking showy petals, but surrounded by four to six large, typically white petal-like bracts.
 The dogwood fruits are brightly colorful and contain tiny seeds which are also edible.
 The can be turned into jam, fermented into a wine, or eaten raw after slight bletting